GoogleChromeLabs/ot-drafts/api-instructions.md

 # For Interfaces, Events, or Members of Either

-Thank you for helping the web platform.
+Thank you for helping document the web platform.

 ## A Note about Code Examples